outbrain/propagator/MANUAL.md

   * Run Next Query: execute a single query from the script, and pause immediately after.
 If the script hasn't been started yet then the first query is executed; otherwise the query indicated by the **Current** column.
   * Skip One Query: ignore the **Current** query and point to the next one.
 NOTE: you will be, umm, _skipping a query_.
 But that's why you are the DBA!
   * Restart Deployment: completely restart the script and run it from the beginning.
 This could come in handy if you made some manual fixes to the database which would allow it to execute after first failing.
-  * Mark as Passed: just mark the script as successful.
-Maybe you issued the query yourself instead of letting propagator do it.

 ##### CRUD operations